kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 - Gather feedback from developers and surveys
 - Resolove the following issues
   - Scheduler does not guarantee to pick up the same node for the Pod after the restart
+  - If Scheduler picks up another node for the Pod after the restart, devices are unnecessarily left on the original nodes (Composable DRA controller needs to have the function to detach a device automatically if it is not used by a Pod for a certain period of time)
   - Pods which are not bound yet (in api-server) and not unschedulable (in api-server) are not visible by cluster autoscaler, so there is a risk that the node will be turned down
   - The in-flight events cache may grow too large when waiting in PreBind
 - Additional tests are in Testgrid and linked in KEP